 SuperSU fell out of favor with lots of people recently for its inability to allow for things like Android Pay.
 The Android developers made it so that if you rooted with SuperSU, you couldn’t use Android Pay because of a new SafetyNet feature designed to catch these rooting tools (even that now use the systemless root) and prevent them from working to make sure that the Android operating system stays as secure as possible while people make their Android Pay transactions.
 People then waited a long time for a rooting method to become available where Android Pay would work, but it never came.
 In more recent times though, Chainfire did come up with a solution that is called SUHide.
 The SUHide can hide the SuperSU so that it doesn’t trip SafetyNet and you can run applications like Android Pay or even Netflix.
 However, there is also another tool out there called Magisk that does a similar thing, but instead of hiding the root access it allows you to toggle it on or off whenever you please (said to be the simpler solution.)
 So, if you want to be able to use Android Pay, then you should try out either SuperSU and SUHide or Magisk.
 Simply put, to this day, the KingRoot tool will not work for you with Android Pay, but there are other alternatives out there that will.

-Downloading and Installing KingRoot Android 8.0 Oreo to Root your Android
+To Download and Install KingRoot Android 8.0 Oreo to Root your Android Device

 Downloading the KingRoot tool is very simple and is explained in the guide below, but first, you need to take care of one thing before you do it.
 The Android operating system allows for the installation of applications from the Google Play Store quickly and easily.
 Everything located outside of the Google Play Store poses more of a potential security risk because Google isn’t managing it.
 If you want to install applications from outside of the Google Play Store, you first need to enable a setting called “Unknown Sources” from the Android operating system’s Settings.
 Since the KingRoot application is located outside of the Google Play Store, you need to do that now.
 You can enable it by heading to the Menu > Settings > Security and then toggling the switch on for the “Unknown Sources” option.